 - Seeed Project Hub – Find awesome Arduino projects with instructions and make them yourself!

 - AllAboutCircuits – Electrical engineering & electronics community filled with Arduino tutorials

-- Hackster.io and Instructables – Similar to Seeed project hub, you can find awesome projects done by makers with instructions and try it out for yourself!
+- Hackster.io and Instructables – Similar to the Seeed project hub, you can find awesome projects done by makers with instructions and try them out for yourself!